 Residential pesticide use is on the rise — every year, American homeowners apply over 90 million pounds of chemicals to their lawns and gardens.
 That’s equivalent to the weight of over 5000 school buses!
 Unfortunately, these chemicals often end up affecting plants and animals that aren’t the intended target.
 Sensitive salmon are especially hard hit.

-Also consider taking the Parting with Pesticides Pledge!
+Parting with Pesticides

 Choose Wisely: Right-Plant, Right-Place!